 Having bikes means you end up accumulating a lot of spare parts and miscellaneous items, whether that’s old cassettes, spare bolts and spacers, or random parts that you’re not even sure what they are for!
 Keep them all tidy with a few storage boxes, using a different box for a different purpose – i.e., bolts, spacers, components etc.

-Bike Wall MOUNT
+Bike Wall MOUNTS

 Obviously, it’s not a bike workshop without tools!
 Check out our guide to understanding what tools you need, and how to select them.